Looking for an ADHD Specialist in Philadelphia?

-I think my child may have ADHD, what now?
+I think my child may have ADHD, now what?

-Before finding the right ADHD treatment, parents, children, caregivers, educators and siblings are usually all at the end of their rope.
+Before finding the proper ADHD treatment, parents, children, caregivers, and educators are usually at the end of their rope.

 Parenting a child or children with ADHD is utterly exhausting.
 And it sometimes seems children with ADHD never tire.
-This combination causes a very difficult problem to be solved.
+This combination causes a complicated problem to be solved.

-Parents have often exhausted themselves trying everything in their power to help their children.
-As hard as they are working, it is not surprising that they often find themselves feeling easily frustrated, and perhaps short-tempered.
+Parents have often exhausted themselves, trying everything in their power to help their children.
+As hard as they work, it is not surprising that they often feel easily frustrated and perhaps short-tempered.
 Maybe they start the beginning of the day using a soft, patient tone of voice and then the irritability slowly rises as the strategies they use from the parenting books don’t work.

-At the same time, children are trying to control themselves, very much wanting their parents’ approval.
-They have the best intentions, but simply can’t contain themselves no matter how hard they try.
+At the same time, children are trying to control themselves, wanting their parents’ approval.
+They have the best intentions, but can’t contain themselves no matter how hard they try.
 This leaves both children and adults sad, self-blaming, frustrated and irritated.

 Living with ADHD makes a family’s home life feel chaotic instead of calm.
 Parents wonder how to have the family life they dreamt of when they decided to have children.
-They want to be the best parents they can be, and they want to find a way to help their children.
+They want to be the best parents they can be and find a way to help their children.

 It is possible to replace the chaos with calm and order.